What is the ELI Pro Bono Clearinghouse?

 How can a law firm partner with ELI for the Clearinghouse?

 ELI’s law firm members can access the Clearinghouse to find matters in their jurisdiction and subject matter.
 If your law firm is not currently an ELI firm member, join today.

 How can a community best engage with the Clearinghouse?

-There are two forms that the community can fill out, or that the law clinic can fill out on the community’s behalf, to submit the matter for posting on the Clearinghouse.
+There are two forms that the community can fill out to submit the matter for posting on the Clearinghouse.
 One is a short form that asks for basic information and is intended for communities seeking general legal assistance.
 The other is a more detailed form to request specialized legal support; a lawyer’s assistance may be helpful for communities filling out the latter form.

 Both forms are meant to provide just enough information for an attorney to connect with the community about the matter; ELI will not post legal documents, extensive legal analysis or information.
-ELI will also not review any matter for legal viability; that is the job of the environmental law clinics and the ELI attorney member who eventually connects with the community to determine if it is a good fit.
+ELI does not post criminal or non-viable matters.

 What if an environmental clinic exists but is not on ELI’s list?

 If your clinic is not listed on our site, please email us at firstname.lastname@example.org with your information.
 We did our best to be exhaustive, but know that clinics are being created every year.

 What technology do I need to have to access the Clearinghouse?